socool728/WebRTC-Video-Chat/CODE_OF_CONDUCT.md

-# MiroTalk Open Source Community Code of Conduct
+# Talking App Community Code of Conduct

 ## About the Code of Conduct

-Equality is a core value at MiroTalk.
+Equality is a core value at Talking App.
 We believe a diverse and inclusive community fosters innovation and creativity, and are committed to building a culture where everyone feels included.

-MiroTalk open-source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or
+Talking App open-source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or